rykumar13/api-assistant/README.md

 # api-assistant
-This is a general chatbot/assistant retrieves info using free api's on the internet
+This is a general chatbot/assistant that retrieves info using free api's on the internet

 ##### Planned features:
 * Weather